somanath047/Scentific-Calculator/README.md

-When it works the system have donload by python3
+When it works the system have download by python3